Fascia / Joint Health, Nutrition & Well-Being

 Inflammation is a vital part of the immune system’s response to injury and infection.
 It is the body’s way of signaling the immune system to heal and repair damaged tissue, as well as defend itself against foreign invaders, such as viruses and bacteria.
 Without inflammation as a physiological response, wounds would fester, and infections could become deadly.
 However, if the inflammatory process goes on for too long or if the inflammatory response occurs in places where it is not needed, it can become problematic.
 Chronic inflammation has been linked to certain diseases such as heart disease or stroke, and may also lead to autoimmune disorders, such as rheumatoid arthritis and lupus.
 (LiveScience.com)

-Since 2018, I have shared my observations with several clients who have reported benefiting from the information that I put together.
-Below, I have updated this information with what I have learned through the Summer of this year.
-This information is a resource to help guide clients exploring how nutrition might be affecting their well-being.
+Since 2018, I have shared my observations with clients who have reported benefiting from this information.
+Below, I continuously provide updates as a resource to help guide clients exploring how nutrition might be affect their well-being.

 » A good starting point is eliminating sugars, especially fructose.
 Alcoholic beverages need to be included in this group as they break down into sugar as well.
 For a quick look at the benefits of eliminating sugar for 30 days listen here.

 » Learn that there are plant-based toxins that can cause serious problems for your health.
 This video by Dr. Eric Berg, DC provides an overview of several toxins groups found in plant-based diets with related health symptoms.

 Clearly, this applies to all diets and anyone consuming plant-based foods: fruits, nuts, grains, vegetables, salads, etc. especially vegetarians and vegans.